Romantic Germany Self-Drive: Heidelberg, Innsbruck, Black Forest & More

 Itinerary View Trip Map

-Arrival at Frankfurt airport and transfer to the hotel.
+Upon arrival at Frankfurt airport, collect your rental vehicle and transfer to the hotel.
 The rest of the day is free to spend at your leisure.
-Frankfurt is the financial and commercial heart of Germany, a city full of fascinating contrasts between modern development and historical landmarks.
+Frankfurt is the financial and commercial heart of Germany, a city full of fascinating contrasts between modern development and historic landmarks.

 Frankfurt - Heidelberg - Black Forest

-In the morning we travel from Frankfurt to Heidelberg.
-Visit the famous castle ascending with the cable car and enjoy a sightseeing tour of its historic city centre.
+In the morning, travel from Frankfurt to Heidelberg.
+Consider visiting its famous castle, ascending with the cable car and then enjoy a leisurely tour of the historic city center.
 Idyllically located on the shores of the Neckar River, Heidelberg is Germany's oldest university town and one of the most popular destinations in the country.
+Later, continue to the famous Black Forest region.

 Black Forest - Lake Titisee - Lindau - Füssen

-After breakfast, we enjoy a short presentation on the cuckoo clock production.
-We continue to a small traditional Black Forest farm where we have a cheese tasting, and you see the real Black Forest.
-After that, we travel to Lake Titisee, nestled in the legendary Black Forest and we continue the tour to the small island of Lindau in Lake Constance, which offers spectacular views of the Alps.
-Depending on weather conditions we take the Alpine road from Lindau to Oberstaufen and Immenstadt to our final destination Füssen, the southernmost point on our tour of Romantic Germany.
+After breakfast, consider visiting a small traditional Black Forest farm to enjoy a cheese tasting, perhaps the best way to see the real Black Forest.
+After that, travel to Lake Titisee, nestled in the legendary Black Forest and tour the small island of Lindau in Lake Constance, which offers spectacular views of the Alps; although it is only a recommendation, it is a must-see.
+Depending on weather conditions, take the Alpine road from Lindau to Oberstaufen and Immenstadt to your final destination Füssen, the southernmost point on this tour of Romantic Germany.

 Neuschwanstein - Wieskirche - Innsbruck